julienlebren/CustomTabBar/README.md

 ![Image](screenshot.gif)

+# Issues that led me to create my own TabBar

 TabView in SwiftUI has two important problems to me:
 * It does not allow notification badges
 * We cannot hide the tabBar when opening a NavigationLink inside a tab